UCI-GDIM31/class-activities-ALEX-DKC/README.md

 3,
 The balls become too bright because the color keeps getting multiplied again and again every time they bounce.When the number is too big, the ball looks extremely bright, just become white.

+### W4
+1,
+	[SerializeField] private float _moveSpeed = 1.0f;
+_moveSpeed is a number varaible, the type is flost and value is one, the value is showed it on the inpector and can be editted
+	float translation = Input.GetAxis("Vertical") * _moveSpeed * Time.deltaTime;
+the float varaible is translation, and value is Input.GetAxis("Vertical") which is a method call time movespeed time the time between frames.
+	transform.Translate(0, 0, translation);
+This line is calling a method called Translate on the Transform component.
+The inputs parameters are 0, 0, and translation

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727